 After a long period of waiting, Saudi Arabia now offer a tourist e-visa.
 Previously it was almost impossible to obtain a travel visa to the Kingdom unless you were performing the rituals of the Hajj pilgrimage to Mecca.
 For those wishing to visit Saudi Arabia, the e-visa makes it much quicker and easier to obtain your travel permit, opening the country’s rich culture and heritage up to tourists.

 In August 2019, New Zealand launched the Electronic Travel Authority (NZeTA), which travellers must have issued before they arrive in New Zealand.
 It is very similar to the US ESTA, involving a simple online form, but this does mean however that tourists can no longer obtain visas on arrival.

 The Chinese Transit Visas, also known as a G-Visa has boosted the tourist figures in the country since its introduction.
 These short-term visas can be applied for on arrival in selected airport and sea ports, allowing travellers to make the most of their stop-off on their long-haul flights.

 New cities and provinces were added to the scheme in December 2019, as well as extending the validity of the visa for some areas already on the scheme.

 The changes brought some of China’s most famous wonders into reach for the thousands of tourists who transit through their busy transport hubs every week.
 To read more about the changes and how you can apply for a G-Visa, read our full blog post here.

-Can I get help with my legalisation and travel visas?
+Can I get help with my legalisation?